Bell Beaker culture: Britain

-The archaeologist Timothy Darvill has argued that Stonehenge functioned as a solar calendar, reflecting the spread of solar cosmologies across Northern Europe in the third millennium BC.
+The archaeologist Timothy Darvill has argued that Stonehenge functioned as a solar calendar, reflecting the spread of solar cosmologies across Northern Europe in the third millennium BCE.
 Darvill has also suggested that the Stonehenge trilithons may have represented twin gods or an early form of the Divine Twins.
 Other researchers have emphasized the lunar aspects of Stonehenge, such as the apparent alignment of the Station Stone rectangle with the Major Lunar Standstill, which occurs every 18.6 years.
 Various other astronomical interpretations have been proposed, such as the theory put forward by astronomers Gerald Hawkins and Fred Hoyle that the ring of 56 Aubrey Holes could have been used to predict lunar eclipses.
+The 19 stones of the Inner (bluestone) Horseshoe may also represent knowledge of the 19-year lunisolar Metonic cycle.
+According to the archaeologist Euan MacKie, Stonehenge recorded both the solar and lunar cycles "in an ingenious design based on Pythagorean triangles", reflecting the geometric relations of astronomical events (such as the solstices and lunar standstills) at the specific latitude of Stonehenge (51° North).
+A similar understanding of geometry and astronomy is thought to be demonstrated by the design of early Bronze Age artefacts such as the gold 'lozenge' from Bush Barrow, dating from c.
+1950 BCE.

-Another site of particular interest in this period is Ferriby on the Humber Estuary, where Europe's oldest sewn-plank boats were recovered, dating from as early as 2030 BC.
+Other artefacts of particular interest in this period are the Ferriby boats, found on the Humber Estuary, which are Europe's oldest sewn-plank boats, dating from as early as 2030 BCE.
 These are the oldest known sewn-plank boats in the world outside of Egypt.
-A later example is the Dover Boat from southern England, dating from 1550 BC.
+A later example is the Dover Boat from southern England, dating from 1550 BCE.

 Beaker, wrist-guard with gold studs, copper dagger and toggle.

 Gold lunula from Cornwall, c.
-2400 BC.
+2400 BCE.